hbttundar/hbt_log_manager/README.md

     - [GRAYLOG_HOST = {your graaylog host}]
     - [GRAYLOG_PORT = {your graaylog port}]
 - as defualt in this module we use tcp gelf connections , if you wanna change it feel free to change it in src->Logger->Gralog.php
-- remember that this is not a package this is a drupal module and need drupal installation cause it use sort of drupal service container
+- remember that this is not a package this is a drupal module and need drupal installation.
 ## how to use it in code

-by Installing this module in your drupal 8 your application send log message for whole request that received to graylog in once and also anonymous the secret key like password token and ... you have this static modules that you can use every where in your drupal app :
+by Installing this module in your drupal 8, your application send log message for whole request that received until the response for that request create to graylog in once and also anonymous the secret key like password token and ... you have this static modules that you can use every where in your drupal app :

 - [Logger:infoEvent() for example - Logger::infoEvent('rendering method in xxx class ', $data)]